kashanimorteza/rust_documents/concurrency.md

     Channel :
-        A channel is a general programming concept by which data is sent from one thread to another A channel has two halves: a transmitter and a receiver
+        A channel is a general programming concept by which data is sent from one thread to another A channel has two halves: a transmitter and a receiver In a way, channels in any programming language are similar to single ownership, because once you transfer a value down a channel, you should no longer use that value

 ```rust
 use std::sync::mpsc;